 The McKinsey & Company report on ‘The Business Value of Design’ reveals that there is a strong link between the financial performance of an organization and its design capabilities.
 They found that design-centric organizations increase their revenues and shareholder returns at nearly 2x rate of their industry counterparts.

-Such stats are a constant reminder that if the design is not the focus of your business, then you are possibly giving away the opportunities to your competitors to survive and thrive in this cut-throat digital age.
 With every dollar invested in design returning up to $100, it is vital to treat ‘Design’ as a core piece of your business.

 So, if you are looking to “invest that dollar” to achieve design-driven growth, then don’t limit yourself to your own ecosystem.
 Consider hiring a UX Design agency that can help create value for your business in ways that we are going to talk about in this blog.